jimmieego/reading-notes/CSS/CSS-in-Depth.md

 Auto margins inside a flexbox will fill the available space.

+General approach:

+- Identify a container and its items and use `display: flex` on the container
+- If necessary, set the `flex-direction` on the container
+- Declare margins and/or `flex` values for the flex items where necessary to control their size

 ### Flex item sizes

 The `flex` property is shorthand for three different sizing properties: `flex-grow`, `flex-shrink`, and `flex-basis`.
 For example, `flex: 2` is equivalent to `flex: 2 1 0%`. `1`, `1` and `0%` are default values of `flex-grow`, `flex-shrink` and `flex-basis`.